Superstable theories and representation: Between stable and superstable

 \begin{remark} In Theroem \ref{e8}, demanding $\kappa$ be regular, we can change clauses (2)-(5) above to (2')-(5') which mean that we use only $\bold I$ such that the closure of any set of cardinality $<\kappa$ has cardinality $<\kappa$ and change (1) to (1') $\kappa(T) \le \kappa=\delta$.
-The proof is similar. \end{remark}
+The proof is similar, and in the proof we have only $S_i$ for $i<\kappa$. \end{remark}